-THE KSNP REACTOR CORE AND FUEL ASSEMBLY DESIGN
+2 THE KSNP REACTOR CORE AND FUEL ASSEMBLY DESIGN

-The following description of the KSNP reactor core design closely follows Zee (n.d.).
+The following description of the KSNP reactor core design follows closely Zee (n.d.).
 The KSNP utilizes a pressurized water reactor.
-The reactor core consists of 177 fuel assemblies positioned to approximate a right circular cylinder with a diameter of three meters, as seen in figure 1.
+The reactor core consists of 177 fuel assemblies positioned to approximate a right circular cylinder with a diameter of three meters (Figure 1).

-An individual fuel assembly, 4.5 meters long, has 236 fuel rod positions in a 16 × 16 array, five guide tubes welded to spacer grids, and is enclosed by end fittings at the top and bottom (as seen in figure 2).
+An individual fuel assembly, 4.5 meters long, has 236 fuel rod positions in a 16x16 array, five guide tubes welded to spacer grids, and is enclosed by end fittings at the top and bottom (Figure 2).
 It is the top surfaces (or hold-down plates) of the upper end fittings (UEFs) that are to be measured.
 They are assumed to lie in a plane approximately 12 meters below the surface of the water in the reactor vessel.